-Mafika Lisiu Pass is a high mountain pass at an elevation of 3.090m (10,137 ft) above the sea level, located in northern Lesotho.
-It’s one of the highest road passes of the country, affording excellent viewing of the unique alpine flora.
+Mafika Lisiu Pass is a high mountain pass at an elevation of 3.090m (10,137ft) above the sea level, located in northern Lesotho.
+It’s one of the highest roads of the country, affording excellent viewing of the unique alpine flora.
 The zone is prone to heavy mist and can be dangerous in low visibility conditions.

 The road to the summit is asphalted.
 It was built in 1990’s and crosses the Maloti Range.
 There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
 A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.
 The pass is located between Pitseng and Lejone and leads to the Ketsa Dam.

 This road tests the skill, and courage, of any driver.
 It’s definitely not for anyone suffering from vertigo or a fear of landslides.
 Only the suicidal, the insane, or the paid-to-do-this should ever drive down.
 The road includes steep climbs and descents, hairpin bends and waterfalls.
 Unless you’re adventurous and have a strongly developed sense of humour, some of the road signs along this pass aren’t likely to thrill you either.
 Signs warn of Sharp descent, Snow/ice and Falling rocks.
 Take notice.
 They’re not kidding.
 Signs will also warn you of Steep curves for 5km – after you’ve already been twisting helter skelter for kilometre upon kilometre.
 Just as you go into a Sharp descent another sign will helpfully tell you that Brake failure has killed.
 Here where there’s not a repair shop or AA check centre in sight.
 Bit late for that warning, then.